anthony-tresontani/methodic-python/plan.rst

 Even performance testing is really easy if you have an already existing set a test to check for performance issue.

+*Apply*

+There is, for sure, different way to apply TDD.
+And I will only explain mine.
+Some start by a unit test performing really tiny step, some other start with an acceptance test which will stay RED during a long time before been GREEN.
+It's mainly a psychological aspect which differt.
+If you can stay a long time with a RED test, you will be able to follow my way.

+1. Write an acceptance test.

+Ok.
+Write an acceptance test.
+We want feature X do something, but, but... :

+0. Setup your env.